 So here is my recipe for banana panaffles.
 Which is a mixture between a waffle and a pancake.
 Or a true American style pancake.
 As they are a little smaller but a lot thicker.
 I have tried to make this healthier, and think I've succeeded.
 My children really enjoyed them.
 We served ours with organic carab + hazelnut spread.
-If you're vegan please substitute the egg whites for 2 tablespoons of your favourite vegan yogurt.

 2 tbsp of vegan yogurt

 1 to 1 1/2 cups of milk of your choice

 Coconut oil or oil of your choice for greasing pan